jsarriaa/PHGv2Tools/Example_database/README.md

-To guide any user about the usage of phgtools an example set is been prepared.
+To guide any user about the usage of phgtools an example set has been prepared.
 It uses same files as [PHG testing kit] It actually takes:
 - LineA.fa, LineB.fa, LineC.fa
 - Ref.fa